Delaneytm/cse15l-lab-reports/lab2.md

 ![Image](hi.png)
 ![Image](howareyou.png)
 ![Image](midterm.png)
-My code has the method handleRequest within the handler class.
+My code has the method `handleRequest` within the `handler` class.
 The argument for this method is a url.
 In order to store all the inputs given by the user, we have to start with an empty string which I called `result`.
-All of my examples have `/add-message` so we ignore the if statement and move to the else statement.
-We then split the url into two parts at the `=` if `/add-message` is in the url.
-Everything on the right hand side of the `=` is the message and is added to `result` along with `\n` which is the code for starting a new line.
-We then return `result` which prints out every phrase in the `result` on a new line.
+Looking at the first example, we used `/add-message?s=hi` because `add-message` is present in the url we can skip the if statement and move to the else statement.
+The url is split at the `=` and everything on the right hand side is added to `result` along with `/n` the code for starting a new line. `result` now has the phrase `hi` which prints on the server.

+We see similar steps with the other examples.
+The second example has `add-message?s=how%are%you` in the url which accesses the else statement of the `handlerequest` method.
+Like the previous example, the url is split at the `=` and everything on the right is added to `result`.
+The contents of `result` has `hi` from the previous exampl and now it has `hi /n how are you /n` which prints in the server.

+The final example has the same trace.
+The url is split at the `=` and the right hand side is added to `result` which now becomes `hi /n how are you /n are you ready for midterms /n` ehich is printed in the server.
 ## Part 2
 The following code has a bug
 ```